What We Do

 The Fed conducts monetary policy to promote price stability and maximum sustainable employment, which is a mandate given to us by Congress.
 We pursue these goals primarily by influencing the level of interest rates and other financial conditions.

-Our Bank president, James Bullard, helps guide the nation's economy by participating on the Federal Open Market Committee (FOMC) in Washington, D.C.
-Advised by the Research staff, he contributes informed opinions about national and District conditions and influences decisions about monetary policy.
+Our President, Jim Bullard, participates on the Federal Open Market Committee, the Fed’s monetary policy-making body.
+Advised by our economists, he contributes informed opinions about national and Eighth Federal Reserve District conditions and influences policy decisions.

-We coordinate the activities of more than 45 System operations and business lines supporting the Treasury to ensure the smooth financial functioning of the U.S government.
+The St. Louis Fed supports the U.S. Department of the Treasury to promote financial integrity and operational efficiency in the federal government.
+We also manage the Federal Reserve System’s overall relationship with Treasury, coordinating the activities of System operations and business lines supporting Treasury to ensure the smooth financial functioning of the U.S. government.